 For now, you simply need to know that SEO is a great way of getting new leads.
 It’s a bit like an investment.
 You put time — or money, if you’re hiring a Search Engine Optimizer — into building the content and links that help you rank well in Google.

 These assets don’t then go away.
-Instead, good SEO work can help you rank well for high-performing keywords for years to come.
+Instead, good seo agencies in toronto can help you rank well for high-performing keywords for years to come.

 Internet Marketing in Boca Raton

 That covers the basic aspects of Internet Marketing, but it’s impossible to give more than a basic overview in this amount of time.